UKHO/docs/docs/quality-assurance/test-strategy.md

 * The team should define and document the browser (and device if mobile testing is required) requirements.
 * This requirement should be considered as early as possible by the team.
 * As a minimum, browser testing should be carried out on the latest version of Chrome.
 * If multiple browsers need to be tested then work closely with the Test Leads and Product Owner to ensure the correct approach is taken.
-More details can be found on the [Browser Automation](./browser-automation.md) page.
+* More details can be found on the [browser automation](browser-automation.md) page.

 ### Deployment